ferdium/ferdium-server/docker/README.md

 ## Configuration

 Container images are configured using parameters passed at runtime (such as those above).

-These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
-For example, `-p 3333:80` would expose port `80` from inside the container to be accessible from the host's IP on port `3333` outside the container.
-After the first run, Ferdi-server's default configuration is saved inside the `config.txt` file inside your persistent data directory (`/config` in the container).
+**Warning ,using `config.txt` will be deprecated in the future releases.**

-If any environmental parameter is not passed to the container, its value will be taken from the `config.txt` file.
-You can also edit the `config.txt` file, but it is advisable to send the environment parameters to the container.
+If any of environmental parameters is not passed to the container, its value will be taken from the `/config/config.txt` file. **The previous functionality of saving container parameters in this file is now removed.**

 | Parameter | Function |
 | :----: | --- |